quay/mirror-registry/README.md

 This command will make the following changes to your machine

 - Generate trusted SSH keys, if not supplied, in case the deployment target is the local host (required since the installer is ansible-based)
-- Pulls Quay, Redis, and Postgres images from `registry.redhat.io` (if using online installer)
+- Pulls Quay and Redis images from `registry.redhat.io` (if using online installer)
 - Sets up systemd files on host machine to ensure that container runtimes are persistent
 - Creates the folder defined by `--quayRoot` (default: `$HOME/quay-install`) contains install files, local storage, and config bundle.
 - Installs Quay and creates an initial user called `init` with an auto-generated password